 Acquisition in 1997

-Viewlogic Systems develops and markets integrated e-products, design software, and services for advanced electronic systems.
-It is based in Marlboro, Massachusetts, with offices in North America, Europe and the Pacific Rim.
-Viewlogic Systems is the Developer of Internet Protocol (IP) service-measurement software.
-The company develops service assurance software for IP networks designed to monitor the services delivered by Internet service providers to their customers.
+Viewlogic Systems, headquartered in Marlboro, Massachusetts, develops and markets integrated e-products, design software, and services for advanced electronic systems.
+With offices in North America, Europe, and the Pacific Rim, the company is known for its Internet Protocol (IP) service-measurement software.
+Viewlogic Systems specializes in developing service assurance software for IP networks to monitor services provided by Internet service providers to their customers.

 Compiled Designs GmbH